wattsUpJaz/100-days-of-code/log.md

 - Make variable that turns the witch house door on an off.

 **Thoughts**: Today was a chill day, and was really nice.
 I'm watching a K-Drama rn, so my thoughts aren't super extensive...

+### Day 37: Friday - October 21, 2022

+**Today's Progress**:

+- Updated spell casting design
+- Created spell book
+- Created wand collectable
+- Created main loop scene
+- Added active variable to spells
+- Differentiated light and damage spells
+- Update witch house can_enter to use setter
+- Make witch house enterable in main loop scene

+**Thoughts**: Pieces are coming together!
+I think that I'm realizing that the infrastructure I've created is helpful in making new mechanics and scenes.
+Things aren't taking nearly as long as they were a few days ago.
+That being said, I still don't think I'll be able to finish everything I wanted to.
+I'm realizing that I should've focussed waaayyy more on making the game loop fun before fitting in the narrative part.
+I was just so excited about the story telling (cry).

+I think my time would've been better spent adding content to the game loop (which is basically a survival zombie-type game-play) by creating different forms of enemies, more spells, and testing it a bunch to balance everything.
+Maybe there's still time for a little bit of that.
+I also still need to create the menu, UI, and sounds fx though.
+Ugh, this is gnarly.
+Fun, but wow so gnarly.